CLAIRE MOON, Principal Investigator

 Claire has degrees in literature, international relations, and politics.
 Her research has engaged with broad themes such as the nation, justice and human rights.
 It spans the sociologies of politics, crime, law, violence, knowledge, science and death.
 She has published widely on topics including transitional justice, the politics of reconciliation, reparations to victims of gross violations of human rights, war trauma, human rights, humanitarianism, forensic investigations of atrocity and the rights of the dead.
 She is the author of Narrating Political Reconciliation: South Africa’s Truth and Reconciliation Commission and is currently writing a book on the history, politics and ethics of forensic exhumations of mass graves.
-Claire is also currently conducting research, along with Javier Treviño-Rangel, on the social denial of atrocities and the stigmatisation of victims in the context of Mexico’s current drugs war.
+Claire is also currently conducting research, along with Javier Treviño-Rangel, on the social denial of atrocities and the stigmatisation of victims in the context of Mexico’s ongoing drugs war.

 ALEJANDRA DÍAZ DE LEÓN, research officer